Ga Young Chung

 Profile

-Chung is co-founder of an interdisciplinary and community-engaged Asian American Seed Stewards Lab and a co-investigator of Resilient Academics: Re-imagining Academic Horizons and Race and Gender: Theorizing the New Racialization of the Asian Migrants in South Korea.
-In the community, she has been offering weeks-long Ethnic Studies courses in collaboration with the local grassroots organizations.
-Chung is a Vice Chair of the Board at the National Korean American Service and Education Consortium (NAKASEC) and a board member at the Education Justice Project.
-Chung received her Ph.D. in Global Studies in Education with a graduate minor in Asian American Studies at the University of Illinois at Urbana-Champaign, and she obtained her M.A. and B.A. in Sociology from Yonsei University in South Korea.
+Chung serves as Chair of the Board at NAKASEC (National Korean American Service and Education Consortium) and as a board member of the Friends of Education Justice Project, a group that supports incarcerated people’s access to higher education.
+Chung received her Ph.D. in Global Studies in Education with a graduate minor in Asian American Studies at the University of Illinois at Urbana-Champaign, and obtained her M.A. and B.A. in Sociology from Yonsei University in South Korea.

 Awards & Honors